sotte/mrproject/README.md

 ```

 When calling `mrproject new`
+- the user config file is read (`~/.config/mrproject/config.toml`),
-the user is asked to specify/overwrite all variables defined in `mrproject_template.toml`,
+- the user is asked to specify/overwrite all variables defined in `mrproject_template.toml`,
-the template project is copied to the current working directory,
+- the template project is copied to the current working directory,
-every occurrence of `MRPROJECT_*` is replaced with the corresponding value
+- every occurrence of `MRPROJECT_*` is replaced with the corresponding value
   (including the folder and file names),
-and that's it.
+- and that's it.
 This approach is very limited (on purpose) and very simple.

 ### Usage: `mrproject list`